vinceimbat/vinceimbat/content/dean alfred narra.md

 tags:
   - thoughts
   - seedlings
-sr-due: 2024-11-23
+sr-due: 2025-04-19
-sr-interval: 36
+sr-interval: 147
-sr-ease: 294
+sr-ease: 314
 ---
-Short story writer from [[Pangasinan]].
-Won third place in [[GBL]] 2023 in that category.
-Currently a teacher at the Pangasinan Polytechnic College.
+Short story writer from [[santa barbara|Santa Barbara]], [[Pangasinan]].
+He won third place in [[GBL]] 2023 in the short story category.
+Currently a teacher at the Pangasinan Polytechnic College (PPC).
+He got his bachelor's degree in Language and Literature at my alma matter, [[upb|UPB]].